• Skip to main content

 Wait, Where’s the Smell?

-If you have been to visit a hot spring before, oftentimes your nose lets you know you are reaching your destination before you can even see the springs.
+If you've visited a hot spring before, your nose often lets you know you are reaching your destination before you can even see the springs.

 This is due to sulfur binding with oxygen to form the compound sulfate.
-Another major difference Grand Prismatic Spring holds versus other hot springs is the absence of that common smell of sulfur (rotten egg) in the air.
+Another significant difference Grand Prismatic Spring holds versus other hot springs is the absence of that familiar smell of sulfur (rotten egg) in the air.

 This is a lucky coincidence that no hydrogen sulfide gas is present in the air, though it could remain in the water.